 Since the definition is fairly broad, this means that the fraudulent activity can take place on almost any platform although the most popular ones are Facebook and Instagram.
 It doesn’t matter if the group is selling Facebook likes or farm traffic, they’re all classed as click farms.

 To many people, click farms sound very mysterious in what they are and how they work.
 But in reality, click farms are often very low tech and basic.
 These farms can take many shapes and sizes from a simple 1 man setup to a huge warehouse full of thousands of phones and computers.

 If you’re having a hard time imaging what one looks like then don’t worry, here are some actual click farms that have been discovered around the world.

-This click farm from China is relatively low tech and consists of 1 individual who spends all day liking and clicking things on the mobiles.
+This click farm from China is relatively low tech and consists of 1 individual click farm worker who spends all day liking and clicking things on the mobiles.
 Notice how its basically a wooden shelf built to hold the phones at an angle so they are easily accessible.
 You might have pictured a more high-tech setup, but this is as technical as it gets.

 A slightly more premium click farm, this group has decided to use a metal setup to hold all of their phones in place.
 Although it wouldn’t make any difference compared to a wooden shelf, it does help with reconfiguring the layout in the future if they decide to add more phones.

 In these examples, most groups are using mobile phones for their operation.
 Although they don’t technically need to use mobile phones, many use them for convenience.
 There are other click farms that primarily use computers as their main tool, but they require a much larger setup with more staff.
 For many fraudsters, the mobile phone is the go-to tool due to its size, price and flexibility.

 Why Do People Use Click Farms?